 - Taking the employee out for dinner or buying a group lunch

 - Allowing them to work from home for a pre-arranged length of time

-- Gifting a personalized mug, water bottle or other frequently-used item
+- Gifting a personalized mug, water bottle or another frequently-used item

 - Adding a bonus to their next paycheck

-- Upgrading their desk, office chair or other piece of equipment that is used daily
+- Upgrading their desk, office chair or another piece of equipment that is used daily

 - Going out for a group activity

 - Publicly thanking the employee(s), either in a company-wide email, in-person or with a hand-written note